-For many people in the United States and around the world, the next weeks and months may mean spending a lot more time indoors.
+For many people in the United States and around the world, we've identified a new work-life balance, meaning more time working at home.

-A lot of those people are golfers.
-While the golf course could well be a good place to get some fresh air and exercise, many golfers will be reluctant to head to the course or unable to do so as they'll have other obligations.
+While the golf course could well be a good place to get some fresh air and exercise, many golfers will still feel tied to their desks at home.
 That doesn't mean, though, that their golf game has to suffer.
-You can play indoor golf!
+You can take a break from your desk, that Zoom call or another responsibility and play indoor golf!

-If you're about to spend at least the next few weeks mostly at home, either working, with your kids, or both, then here are five ways you can play golf indoors, practice your golf game and improve.
+If you're working for home, want another place to work on your game or want a way to spend time playing golf with your family, then here are five ways you can play golf indoors, practice your golf game and improve.

 (DISCLOSURE: I personally use almost all of these products.
 I am linking to them through affiliate programs we at GNN work with.)